 Current cathedral is the third church in this site.

 First church – a rotunda in early Romanesque style – was built here in the times of Wenceslaus I, in 930.
-In these times majority of people in the present day Czech Republic – also in Prague – were Pagans.
+In these times majority of people in the present day Czechia – also in Prague – were Pagans.
 Their conversion continued for several centuries until the 11th century and even after then.

 Huge importance in the conversion of Pagans was attributed to tangible items – relics.
 Also the church in Prague was built for a valuable relic – the arm of Saint Vitus which was obtained from Emperor Henry I.

 St. Vitus was a man from Sicily who was one of the Christians persecuted and killed by Romans – he died in 303 AD.
 Little is known about the real person but there have been created many legends about St.Vitus.
-Cult of St.Vitus evolved in parts of the present day Germany and Czech Republic and later also in other parts of Europe.
+Cult of St.Vitus evolved in parts of the present day Germany and Czechia and later also in other parts of Europe.

 In 1060 there was founded the bishopric of Prague and then, in the times of prince Spytihněv II was built larger basilica, also in Romanesque style.